 "How 2 Data Pros Became Friends Exchanging Data Visualizations of Their Lives" AdWeek

 "Hot Data" Grafik

-Dear Data has been nominated for the DesignMuseum Beazley Designs of the Year 2016.
+Dear Data was nominated for the DesignMuseum Beazley Designs of the Year 2016.

-Dear Data has been acquired as part of the permanent collection of the Museum of Modern Art.
+Dear Data was acquired as part of the permanent collection of the Museum of Modern Art.